ioying/charting_library_tradingview_/CONTRIBUTING.md

 * Provide screenshots if possible

 ##Requesting a new feature
-* While we would love to be able to implement everything, we simply don’t have the resources.
+* While we would love to be able to implement everything, we simply donâ€™t have the resources.
 At this time, please be aware we have long term plans and quick implementation of new feature request should not be expected.
 However, we review everything and take your many great suggestions into account.
 Thank you for playing an active part in building the TradingView community!